Huguitis/aoi.js-documentation/src/akarui/aoi.music/functions/hasPlayer.md

 ---
 title: $hasPlayer
-description: $hasPlayer will return either true or false depending on if the current instance has a player.
+description: $hasPlayer will return either true or false depending on if the current instance has a player in the current guild.
 id: hasPlayer
 ---

-`$hasPlayer` will return either true or false depending on if the current instance has a player.
+`$hasPlayer` will return either true or false depending on if the current instance has a player in the current guild.

 ## Usage